WJMK (AM): Sale to Bell Broadcasting and frequency swap

 Bell Broadcasting owned WCHB, an AM station licensed to Taylor, which operated at a daytime signal of 25,000 watts and a nighttime signal of 1,000 watts.
 WCHB was a talk station targeted to an African-American audience.
-The company's intent was to acquire WKNX's dial position at 1210 and silence it in order to provide WCHB with a 50,000 watt daytime signal.
+The company's intent was to acquire WKNX's frequency of 1210 and silence it in order to provide WCHB with a 50,000-watt daytime signal.

 WKNX would then acquire the license of WXOX, which had first signed on in 1956 as a station first licensed to Essexville.
-Over time, the 1,000 watt station, operating at 1250 kHz, began broadcasting from Bay City with its co-owned Pinconning-licensed FM sister at 100.9.
+Over time, the 1,000-watt station, operating at 1250 kHz, began broadcasting from Bay City with its co-owned Pinconning-licensed FM sister at 100.9.
 By the end of the 1980s, both stations had separated ownership, ran into financial trouble and fell silent.
 100.9 was spun off to a new owner in 1991, but WXOX remained silent.

-Bell would then have WKNX assume WXOX's 1250 AM dial position and its abandoned three-tower directional transmitter site in Bridgeport.
+Bell would then have WKNX assume WXOX's 1250 AM frequency and its abandoned three-tower directional transmitter site in Bridgeport.
 In January 1997, WKNX signed on at 1250 AM, and 1210 AM was placed at WXOX and assigned the new call letters WJZZ, though it did not sign back on from Frankenmuth or the surrounding area.
 (The former WXOX calls have since been recycled for a Cleveland low-powered TV station, now WTCL-LD.)

 The FCC then granted WJZZ a request to change its city of license to Kingsley, a village near Traverse City, located on the other side of Michigan.
 The move allowed WJZZ to increase its power from 10,000 to 50,000 watts, as it was no longer in the path of WCHB.
 WJZZ was later sold and later became WLDR (now WJNL).